 By Paul Clennam

 Manchester City will offer Samir Nasri a two-year contract extension worth €180,000-a-week in the New Year.

-The Frenchman has been in good form in recent weeks, prompting City's sporting director Txiki Begiristain and manager Manuel Pellegrini to evaluate Nasri's current deal, which has two years remaining.
+The Frenchman has been in good form in recent weeks, prompting the Premier League outfit's sporting director Txiki Begiristain and coach Manuel Pellegrini to evaluate the attacking midfielder's current deal, which has two years remaining.

-The Frenchman suffered a dip in form last season under Roberto Mancini as the pair shared a strained relationship during the Italian's final months in Manchester, and Nasri admitted last month that he had played poorly.
+He had suffered a dip in form last season under Roberto Mancini, as the pair shared a strained relationship during the Italian's final months in Manchester, and Nasri admitted last month that he had been performing poorly.